Adaptive browser decoder

 Use the audio decoder for sound

-Choose this page when your input is a recording, live microphone signal, CW tone, or Morse beeps.
-The processing path is sound → detected signal → timing → Morse symbols → readable text.
+Choose this page for recordings, live microphone input, CW tones, or Morse beeps: sound → detected signal → timing → Morse → text.

 Use the translator for text or symbols

-Choose the main translator when you already have normal text, dots and dashes, or written Morse notation.
-It converts directly between text and Morse symbols without recovering frequency or timing from a recording.
+Choose the main translator when you already have text, dots and dashes, or written Morse notation.
+It converts directly between text and Morse symbols.

 Open Morse Code Translator